-Lines of Credit: 1.3% of the portfolio comprises drawdown amounts under a product structured as a line of credit, some of these secured by mortgages (Crédito Hipotecario) and others unsecured (Crédito no Hipotecario).
+Lines of Credit: 23.3% of the portfolio comprises drawdown amounts under a product structured as a line of credit, most of these secured by mortgages (Crédito Hipotecario) while a minor portion is unsecured (Crédito no Hipotecario).

 This product gives the borrower the opportunity to obtain additional financing easily as well as payback flexibility.